-Don’t let winter sneak up on you this year in the raised bed garden!
+What do you plant in the raised bed garden in fall?
+Can you grow in raised beds in winter?
 Use this list of raised bed garden tasks for fall and winter to keep yourself organized and ready for next year’s garden.

 For more information, DIYs and how-to’s on growing your own food, becoming self-sufficient and growing your family’s sustainability be sure to check out our book, The Do It Yourself Homestead.
 Written on four different levels of homesteading experience, with over 400 pages of information, there’s sure to be something here for you!
 Click below for more information: